kcarnold/cs344/content/units/02data/homework/index.md

 - watch out for fastai small dataset issues
 - maybe disable validation entirely, just use hw3 for validation?
 - Give students a clear outline of the code, and the structure of the responses (maybe even templates).
+- description of dataset
+  - examples of images
+- accuracy range observed
+  - prediction of what range of accuracy will likely be achieved in *future* unseen imaes
+- example and characterization of a mistake it made
+- summary of mistakes
 -->

 ## Goal